 Credit for Experiential Learning (Policy)

-Office of Origin: Academic Services
+Office of Origin: Academic Affairs

 Date Adopted: 03-25-14

-Date Reviewed: 11-08-16
+Dates Reviewed: 11-08-16

-Last Date Modified & Approved: 03-28-17
+Last Date Board Approved: 03-28-17, 12-06-22

 Recognizing that many opportunities exist for learning outside of a classroom, Lake Michigan College (LMC) seeks to provide a variety of evidence-based means by which students may obtain academic credit for experiential learning.

-Lake Michigan College may provide any of the pathways to granting credit for experiential learning described in the following section.
+The College may provide any of the pathways to granting credit for experiential learning described in the following section.
 Regardless of the pathway option, credit awards must be based on appropriate documentation and/or demonstration of skills.
 Faculty recommend credit awards to the appropriate Academic Dean, who must approve all credit for experiential learning requests.
 Recommendations for academic credit must clearly align with LMC’s curriculum and must be based on what the student has learned, rather than what the student has experienced.

-Upon approval by the Academic Dean, credit for experiential learning is transcripted as “CEL” credit and may be used to satisfy LMC graduation requirements.
+requirements.
 Students must be informed that CEL credits may not transfer to other institutions, as it is the receiving institution that determines what credit will be accepted upon transfer.

 While there is no maximum number of allowable CEL credits, a minimum number of credits must be earned at LMC as follows:

-- For baccalaureate degrees, a minimum of 30 credits must be earned at LMC.
+• For baccalaureate degrees, a minimum of 30 credits must be earned at LMC.

-- For associate’s degrees, a minimum of 20 credits must be earned at LMC.
+• For associate’s degrees, a minimum of 20 credits must be earned at LMC.

-- For certificate programs requiring 30 or more credits, a minimum of 15 credits must be earned at LMC.
+• For certificate programs requiring 30 or more credits, a minimum of 15 credits must be earned at LMC.

-Credit for experiential learning is available for LMC certificate programs with fewer than 30 total credits only when students are seeking a higher level credential within the same program area or discipline.
-Students should work closely with an advisor to assure that alternative credit requests do not exceed the above specified credit hour limits.
-Any exception to these standards must have the written approval of the Vice President of Academic Services.
+Credit for experiential learning is available for certificate programs with fewer than 30 total credits only when students are seeking a higher-level credential within the same program area or discipline.
+Students should work closely with an advisor to

 Credit for Experiential Learning Pathways